tidyverts/fable/cran-comments.md

 ## Submission

-This patch release resolves outstanding issues on the CRAN check page introduced by the dplyr v1.0.0 and tsibble v0.9.0 releases.

 ## Test environments
 * local ubuntu 18.04 install, R 3.6.3
 * ubuntu 16.04 (on GitHub actions), R 4.0.0, R 3.6.3, R 3.5.3